-The Centre for Development and Enterprise (CDE) invites you to the launch of a new report: South Africa’s NEETs crisis: Why we are failing to connect young people to work.
+The Centre for Development and Enterprise (CDE) launched a new report: South Africa’s NEETs crisis: Why we are failing to connect young people to work.

 There are more than nine million young people in South Africa who are not in employment, education or training (NEET).
 They are stuck in a ‘cycle of dependence’, as described recently by the new Minister of Finance, Enoch Godongwana.